-Government of India instructed (September 2009) to State Government to set up office of the Ombudsman in accordance with the instructions in the order ibid.
-The State Government appointed Ombudsman (May 2012).
-The responsibility of Ombudsman inter-alia included to receive complaints from MGNREGA workers and others and consider such complaints and facilitate their disposal in accordance with law; require the MGNREGA authority complained against to provide information or furnish certified copies of any document relating to the subject matter of the complaint which is or is alleged to be in his possession; issue direction for conducting spot investigation; lodge FIRs against the erring parties; initiate proceedings suomotu in the event of any circumstance arising within his jurisdiction that may cause any grievance; engage experts for facilitating the disposal of the complaint; direct redressal, disciplinary and punitive actions; report his findings to the Chief Secretary of the State and the Secretary, State Nodal Department for appropriate legal action against erring persons.
+The Government of India instructed (September 2009) the State Government to set up office of the Ombudsman in accordance with the instructions in the order ibid.
+The State Government appointed the Ombudsman in May 2012.
+The responsibility of Ombudsman inter-alia included receiving complaints from NREGA workers and others and consider such complaints and facilitate their disposal in accordance with law.
+It also required the NREGA authority complained against to provide information or furnish certified copies of any document relating to the subject matter of the complaint which is or is alleged to be in his possession.
+It is also the Ombudsman's responsibility to issue directions for conducting spot investigation; lodge FIRs against the erring parties; initiate proceedings suomotu in the event of any circumstance arising within his jurisdiction that may cause any grievance; engage experts for facilitating the disposal of the complaint; direct redressal, disciplinary and punitive actions; and report his findings to the Chief Secretary of the State and the Secretary, State Nodal Department for appropriate legal action against erring persons.
 It was noticed that the Ombudsman was not adequately functional as cases/complaints were not lodged/transferred to the authority.
-This may be due to the fact that the existence of Ombudsman in the State to deal with MGNREGA related affairs was neither adequately advertised nor any public announcements made.
-As a result, provision of Prevention of Corruption Act, 1988 (Sec 268) was not adequately made use of towards disposal of irregularities in implementation MGNREGA in the State.
-This was disquieting considering a large number of issues (1,668) and recoverable amount (₹ 60.24 lakh) pointed out by Social Audit were lying unsettled for the year 2015-16 as of September 2016.
+This may be due to the fact that the existence of Ombudsman in the State to deal with NREGA related affairs was not known to the Public in the absence of adequate advertisement and public announcement.
+As a result, provision of Prevention of Corruption Act, 1988 (Sec 268) was not adequately put to use for disposal of irregularities in implementation NREGA in the State.
+This was quite improper disquieting considering a large number of issues (4,081) and recoverable amount (₹ 2.09 crore) pointed out by Social Audit were lying unsettled for the period from 2013-14 to 2016-17.